-Why not just say they didn’t kill him period?
+Why not just say they didn’t kill him at all?
 Or why not just say they didn’t cause his death by impailing?

-Answer: Because Allah is addressing the Jews and the Historians.
+Answer: Because Allah is addressing the Jews and Historians.

 Allah is addressing the Jews historically They didn’t kill him (The Jews didn’t kill Jesus)

 2) Nor did they (Romans) crucify him to death: addressing ( Addressing Christian allegations that the Romans killed Jesus by Crucifixion )

 Allah says specifically here that the Jews didn’t kill Jesus by Impailing.

 Allah also says that they didn’t kill him by any other means.

 What could Allah Most High be talking about?